perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 The first character on that line must be either a `'<'` or a `'>'`.
 Note that we have to escape these characters since angle brackets are metacharacters in Perl 6.
-An alternative would be to use the âliteral stringâ metasyntax:
+An alternative would be to use the “literal string” metasyntax:

         $deleteline = rx/^^ <'<'> <sp> (\N* \n) /
         $appendline = rx/^^ <'>'> <sp> (\N* \n) /